The difference between the photo above and trying to get help from twitter is that there are no dogs on the inside of the door.

 Top / Feature image credit: flickr photo by Tobyotter http://flickr.com/photos/78428166@N00/3637231166 shared under a Creative Commons (BY) license

-The post "If You Have a Problem with Your Twitter Account, You are SOL?" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2015/06/problem-with-twitter/) on June 1, 2015.
+The post "If You Have a Problem with Your Twitter Account, You are SOL?" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2015/06/problem-with-twitter/) on June 1, 2015.